-The occipital lobe contains most of the visual cortex, and is the visual processing center of the brain.
-Cells on the posterior side of the occipital lobes are arranged as a spatial map of the retinal field.
+The occipital lobe contains most of the visual cortex and is the visual processing center of the brain.
+Cells on the posterior side of the occipital lobe are arranged as a spatial map of the retinal field.
 The visual cortex receives raw sensory information through sensors in the retina of the eyes, which is then conveyed through the optic tracts to the visual cortex.
 Other areas of the occipital lobe are specialized for different visual tasks, such as visuospatial processing, color discrimination, and motion perception.
 Damage to the primary visual cortex (located on the surface of the posterior occipital lobe) can cause blindness, due to the holes in the visual map on the surface of the cortex caused by the lesions.

 The Parietal Lobe

 The parietal lobe is comprised of the somatosensory cortex and part of the visual system.
 The somatosensory cortex consists of a "map" of the body that processes sensory information from specific areas of the body.
-Several portions of the parietal lobe are important to language and visuospatial processing; the left parietal lobe is involved in symbolic functions in language and mathematics, while the right parietal lobe is specialized to carry out images and understanding of maps (i.e. spatial relationships).
+Several portions of the parietal lobe are important to language and visuospatial processing; the left parietal lobe is involved in symbolic functions in language and mathematics, while the right parietal lobe is specialized to process images and interpretation of maps (i.e., spatial relationships).